Gaulish Paganism

 • Juniper: Used for its powerful cleansing and protective properties.

-Gaulish Paganism is guided by several key Core Beliefs and principles:
+Gaulish Paganism is guided by several key Core Beliefs and Principles:

 The Divine Cosmos